 The capital costs for ENB systems are high, and significant operator experience and training is required for their use.

 Efficacy — ENB accounts for the majority of clinical experience and published literature of all image-guided bronchoscopy (IGB) techniques.
 ENB is endorsed by the American College of Chest Physicians' clinical practice guidelines for evaluation of patients with pulmonary nodules at intermediate risk of malignancy, the details of which are discussed separately [11,12].
-(See "Diagnostic evaluation and management of the solitary pulmonary nodule", section on 'Nonsurgical biopsy' and "Procedures for tissue biopsy in patients with suspected non-small cell lung cancer", section on 'Electromagnetic navigational bronchoscopy'.).
+(See "Diagnostic evaluation of the incidental pulmonary nodule", section on 'Nonsurgical biopsy' and "Procedures for tissue biopsy in patients with suspected non-small cell lung cancer", section on 'Other image-guided bronchoscopic techniques'.).

 Although large randomized trials are lacking, ENB has a similar yield to other IGB techniques, ranging from 44 to 75 percent (average approximately 65 percent) [3,10-18].
 Most trials utilized the same commercially available system and analysis is limited by methodological flaws including retrospective design, small sample size, and variations in IGB techniques employed to biopsy nodules of varying size and location.